hilarych/Brady_Vph/README.md

 - *estimate_velocities.ipynb*:
 The notebook that explain the methods.

+- *Brady_processing.py*:
+Processing utility functions.

 - *ccf/*:
 A folder stores the spectrograms used to pick the maximum frequencies.

 - *fls_list_v1.npy*:
-The picked maximum frequencies for the first 5 modes for the 8 days.
+The picked maximum frequencies for the first 5 modes for 8 days.

 - *nms_list_v4.npy*:
 The shape of the modes at these maximum frequencies.

 - *requirements.txt*:
 Python library requirements.